End-of-Life Issues in Pennsylvania

 Facing the end of your life can be challenging and uncertain, but our lawyers are here to make it easier.
 Elder care planning in Pennsylvania is a process that allows families to work with trained legal professionals to determine the wishes of an elderly loved one, and to create the documents needed to enact those wishes when the time comes.
 The process also addresses financial decisions for the loved one’s estate.

-The Law Offices of Kreisher and Gregorowicz is proud to serve the senior citizens of this community.
+Kreisher Marshall & Associates, LLC is proud to serve the senior citizens of this community.
 Marianne E. Kreisher and Marissa B. Marshall are the only certified elder law attorneys (CELAs) in Columbia and Montour counties.
 This added training allows us to better serve you and offer peace of mind.
 Call (570) 784-5211 to schedule an appointment and discuss how we can assist you or your loved one in planning for the future.

 Preparing for Healthcare Decisions